 Completing Your Petition for an Externship or Clinical Alliance

-For every placement, domestic or international, you will need to complete a petition.
+For every placement, domestic or international, you will need to complete a petition in LINX.
 If you are working on a self-initiated placement, the petition is how you ask for law school approval of the placement.
-If you are accepting a placement through the Matched Externship Program, are setting up a self-initiated externship, have any type of international externship or are participating in a fall/winter clinical alliance – the petition confirms your position and starts the process of getting a faculty member assigned to you.
+If you are accepting a placement through the Matched Externship Program, are setting up a self-initiated externship, have any type of international externship or are participating in a fall and/or winter clinical alliance – the petition confirms your position and starts the process of getting a faculty member assigned to you.

 Externship/Clinical Alliance Paperwork